Top US court backs baker's gay cake snub

 "What matters is that Phillips would not provide a good or service to a same-sex couple that he would provide to a hetereosexual couple."

-Justice Ginsburg added that she did not agree with the finding that the Commission acted unfairly, citing "several layers of independent decisionmaking of which the Colorado Civil Rights Commission was but one" in the state case.
+Justice Ginsburg added that she did not agree with the finding that the Commission acted unfairly, citing "several layers of independent decision-making of which the Colorado Civil Rights Commission was but one" in the state case.